Eat Your Way to Better Skin

 The benefits of including Olive Oil into your diet have long been known as populations from regions with a large production of it have longer life expectancies and lower risks of heart disease, high blood pressure and stroke, compared with North Americans and Northern Europeans.

-2012 study of 1264 women analysed the effects of Olive Oil in the diet, and found that women with a higher consumption (more than 2 teaspoons a day) were associated with 31% fewer signs of aging compared to people who ate less than 1 teaspoon per day.
+A 2012 study of 1264 women analysed the effects of Olive Oil in the diet, and found that women with a higher consumption (more than 2 teaspoons a day) were associated with 31% fewer signs of aging compared to people who ate less than 1 teaspoon per day.

 5. Yellow Peppers